TULiberalArts/Religion/pages/graduate.md

 description: >-
   Earn your MA or PhD in Religion from Temple University.
 Specialize in Buddhist Studies, Islamic Studies, Jewish Studies or comparative religion.
+keywords: >-
-keywords: 'islamic studies, department of religion, PhD in religion, MA in religion, graduate program in religion'
+  islamic studies, department of religion, PhD in religion, MA in religion, graduate program in religion
 layout: page
 published: true
 sidebar: true